 - Place your order

-Finding the right manufacturer for your new product is crucial to your success.
-Manufacturers control your product’s cost, quality, and packaging and shipping.
-Here’s how you can find the perfect ones.
+Finding the right manufacturer for your product is crucial to your success.
+Manufacturers can play a role in determining your product’s cost, quality, packaging, and shipping.
+You can use tools to help you find suppliers:

 Alibaba connects you with manufacturers from China.
-It’s a common marketplace to find existing products, but you can also use Alibaba to connect with manufacturers to create custom products.
-Simply search for the products you’re looking for and browse through the various suppliers and manufacturers.
+It’s a popular marketplace to find existing products, but you can also use Alibaba to connect with manufacturers to create custom products.
+Search for the products you’re looking for and browse through the various suppliers and manufacturers.

 It’s easy to safely buy from Alibaba.
 The marketplace lets you vet manufacturers upfront to get the best products at a fair price.
 When researching manufacturers on Alibaba, make sure they have the following qualifications: